kiz13/kiz.note/roadmap-backend/git.md

 [type `q` to exit the out of `git log`](https://stackoverflow.com/questions/9483757/how-to-exit-git-log-or-git-diff)

+to view the change history of a file, use `git log --follow -p -- path/to/file`, [credit](https://stackoverflow.com/a/5493663/11844003)

+- `--follow` ensures that you see file renames
+- `-p` ensures that diffs are included for each change
+- `--` tells Git that it has reached the end of the options and that anything that follows `--` should be treated as an argument

 #### files

 [show all files under version control](https://stackoverflow.com/a/15606995) `git ls-tree -r master --name-only`